soupslurpr/BeauTyXT/CONTRIBUTING.md

 bytes.
 Use a keyboard that commits words at spaces; an unfinished IME composition intentionally defers foreground autosave.

+For larger Markdown previews, add `-e profileMarkdownParagraphs COUNT` with 1–12,000 paragraphs (default 160).
+Keep that count identical between builds;
+the result records both the count and the exact source byte size.

+Use `-e profileLineEnding crlf` to exercise CRLF source normalization and format-preserving saves (default `lf`).
+Keep the selected line ending identical between builds; it is recorded in the result.

 Results remain in the debug target's `files/editing-profile/NAME` directory.
 Pull them into an ignored local directory with: